000iZ/Time-Domain-Audio-Processing-in-Matlab/README.md

 Results of the silence removing algorithm is shown below, with a moving average filter applied to the same waveform alongside.
 ![Silence removal](/BirdsSilenceRemoved.png?raw=true "Silence removal algorithm applied to recording of birds")

+## Remarks
+Project description, as well as a short report on methodology and conclusions can be found in the included PDFs.

+Completed in Fall 2022 as a course project for SYDE 252 Linear Systems and Signals course at the University of Waterloo.